CONTACT INFORMATION

 GUIDES

-The Tourism Certificate of Registration/Endorsement for Accreditation is issued to tourism establishments that submitted the minimum requirements and paid the corresponding registration.
-The certification contains basic information about the tourism establishment and certifies that the establishment is registered with QC Tourism Department.
+The Tourism Certificate of Registration/Endorsement for Accreditation is issued to tourism establishments that submit the minimum requirements and paid the corresponding registration fee.
+The certification contains basic information about the tourism establishment and certifies that the establishment is registered with the QC Tourism Department.

 • Unified Business Permit Application Form

-• Department of Trade and Industry/Securities and Exchange Commission Registration
+• Department of Trade and Industry or Securities and Exchange Commission Registration

 • Barangay Clearance